A Timeline of Local History

 1929 Church of England hall built.

-1930 Wongan Hills Hospital opened Cnr Mitchell and Camm Sts, currently the Wongan Hills Pioneer Museum.
+1930 Wongan Hills Hospital opened on the corner of Mitchell Street and Camm Street, currently the Wongan Hills Pioneer Museum.

 First Petrol Bowser.

-Bakery moves from Wilson St to the Cnr Fenton and Quinlan Sts.
+The bakery moved from Wilson Street to the corner of Fenton Street and Quinlan Street.

 First tennis courts.